PJ’s all-time best science fiction adventure and best space opera books

 Although I gravitated quickly to the science fiction genre, I didn’t begin there.
 My mother was an avid reader and every year since I can remember, I’d wake on Christmas morning with a new book in my stocking.

-I’m not sure what the first one was (It might have been Noddy,) but the 1956 Rupert Bear Annual certainly made an impression.
+I’m not sure what the first one was (It might have been Enid Blyton’s Noddy) but the 1956 Rupert Bear Annual certainly made an impression.

 Released every year, it was based on the UK Daily Express comic strip created by brilliant British artist, Mary Tourtel (1874-1948.)
 The books were first published in 1936 and her works have sold over 50 million copies internationally.

 As I reached my middle-teens, I read fiction books day and night.
-So much so, that when I dodged school (Which I did most Friday mornings to avoid maths!)
-I’d go to the town library and trawl through a treasure trove of fabulous stories and pick out one by H.G.
-Wells or Isaac Asimov or Ursula Le Guin, then settle down in a reader’s chair to enjoy.
+So much so, that when I dodged school (which I did most Friday mornings to avoid maths) I’d go to the town library and trawl through a treasure trove of fabulous stories and pick out one by H.G.
+Wells or Isaac Asimov or Ursula Le Guinn, then settle down in a reader’s chair to enjoy.

 Strangely, none of the librarians asked me why I wasn’t at school!